-- 625 If an adaptation plan is well managed, it can translate into positive impacts such as economic 626 development and creation of decent work opportunities within the organization and in its upstream - 626 development and creation of decent work opportunities within the organizat 627 and downstream value chain (including local employment). - However, an adaptation plan can also result in negative impacts, including job loss after relocating a production facility to an area less prone to climatic weather events or flood protection measures to an organization's production site, resulting in increased flooding in neighboring communities. - 631 Impacts on the environment from implementing an adaptation plan can include those related to 632 pollution.
-For example, relocating a production facility to an area less prone to climatic weather events 633 can lead to water pollution in the new area. - Requirements 3-3-a and 3-3-d in GRI 3: Material Topics 2021 entail describing the organization's impacts and the actions taken to manage them.
-If the organization has described the adaptation plan's impacts on people and the environment under 3-3-a and 3-3-d, including those from implementing the plan it can provide a reference to this information - 637 implementing the plan, it can provide a reference to this information. - 638 The organization should also describe the impacts on people and the environment associated with the - failure to implement its adaptation plan, such as increased occupational health and safety impacts on workers, loss of livelihood, and food and water insecurity, or other negative impacts on workers - 641 fundamental labor rights
+- 625 If an adaptation plan is well managed, it can translate into positive impacts such as economic - development and creation of decent work opportunities within the organization and in its upstream - and downstream value chain (including local employment). - 628 However, an adaptation plan can also result in negative impacts, including job loss after relocating a - production facility to an area less prone to climatic weather events or flood protection measures to an - organization's production site, resulting in increased flooding in neighboring communities. - 631 Impacts on the environment from implementing an adaptation plan can include those related to - 632 pollution.
+For example, relocating a production facility to an area less prone to climatic weather events - can lead to water pollution in the new area. - Requirements 3-3-a and 3-3-d in GRI 3: Material Topics 2021 entail describing the organization's - 635 impacts and the actions taken to manage them.
+If the organization has described the adaptation - plan's impacts on people and the environment under 3-3-a and 3-3-d, including those from - implementing the plan, it can provide a reference to this information. - The organization should also describe the impacts on people and the environment associated with the - failure to implement its adaptation plan, such as increased occupational health and safety impacts on - workers, loss of livelihood, and food and water insecurity, or other negative impacts on workers - 641 fundamental labor rights

-642 Guidance to 102-2-c-i
+Guidance to 102-2-c-i

 - 643 See Disclosure 102-3 for quantitative indicators related to a just transition.
-In addition, the - organization can use other relevant information not included in Disclosure 102-3 to report on impacts - 645 associated with its adaptation plan.
+In addition, the - organization can use other relevant information not included in Disclosure 102-3 to report on impacts - associated with its adaptation plan.

-646 Examples of actions taken to manage impacts on workers, local communities, and Indigenous 647 Peoples from implementing an adaptation plan are:
+- Examples of actions taken to manage impacts on workers, local communities, and Indigenous Peoples from implementing an adaptation plan are: - supporting workers to find new work after they lost their jobs due to relocation of operations; - investing and utilizing nature-based (e.g., planting mangroves) or technological solutions onsite to prevent job termination rather than relocating production facilities; - providing technical and financial support or collaborating with local communities and Indigenous Peoples to address the negative impacts arising from implementing adaptation measures.

-- supporting workers to find new work after they lost their jobs due to relocation of operations; 648 - 649 investing and utilizing nature-based (e.g., planting mangroves) or technological solutions on-650 site to prevent job termination rather than relocating production facilities; - 651 providing technical and financial support or collaborating with local communities and 652 Indigenous Peoples to address the negative impacts arising from implementing adaptation measures.
-653
+Guidance to 102-2-c-ii

-654 Guidance to 102-2-c-ii
+Actions to adapt to climate change can have positive impacts on biodiversity.
+For example, planting mangroves can contribute to climate change adaptation by controlling floods and protecting biodiversity by increasing wildlife populations.
+Actions to adapt to climate change, such as foresting an area with non-native species to control erosion or constructing climate-resilient infrastructure, can also result in negative impacts on biodiversity by altering species habitats, causing land use change.

-655 Actions to adapt to climate change can have positive impacts on biodiversity.
-For example, planting 656 mangroves can contribute to climate change adaptation by controlling floods and protecting 657 biodiversity by increasing wildlife populations.
-Actions to adapt to climate change, such as foresting 658 an area with non-native species to control erosion or constructing climate-resilient infrastructure, can also result in negative impacts on biodiversity by altering species habitats, causing land use change.
-659 ris , e the , vide a re vide a re noticean esent an official post this document does not represent an official post the post document docum synergies and reduces trade-offs between actions to manage its biodiversity and climate change 661 impacts.
-If the organization has described the actions taken to manage the impacts on biodiversity 662 resulting from its adaptation plan under Disclosure 101-2, it can provide a reference to this 663
+Disclosure 101-2 in GRI 101: Biodiversity 2024 requires describing how the organization enhances synergies and reduces trade-offs between actions to manage its biodiversity and climate change impacts.
+If the organization has described the actions taken to manage the impacts on biodiversity resulting from its adaptation plan under Disclosure 101-2, it can provide a reference to this information.